Dayda1us/Charles-Virtual-Homelab/README.md

 ## Languages
 As of November 2023, I'm currently using the following languages:
-- PowerShell (Automating Microsoft environment)
+- PowerShell

-Later, I will be developing scripts using Ansible which will help me automate many tasks especially in a Linux environment.
+Later on, I will be developing scripts using Ansible which will help me automate many tasks in a Linux environment.

 ## Homelab Setup
 As of December 7, 2023, my homelab consists running VMware ESXi.